zeykor/WP-WooCommerce-StageBTSSIO1project/README.md

-# E-Commerce Website for personnal use
+# WP WooCommerce Website for personnal use

 This website is for a personnal use, developed by Corentin M. and Bastien C.